Fronkon Games

 A comprehensive, physically-accurate ballistics simulation system for Unity that provides realistic trajectories, ricochets, penetration mechanics, and advanced ballistic effects for games requiring authentic projectile behavior.

-• Physically Accurate: Implements real-world ballistics physics including gravity, air resistance, drag models (G1, G2, G5, G6, G7, G8), and environmental effects.
+• Physically Accurate: Implements real-world ballistics physics including gravity, air resistance, the full G1–G8 drag model set, advanced spin drift, Coriolis effect, and environmental effects.

 • High Performance: Built on a custom lightweight Entity Component System (ECS) architecture with Unity Jobs and Burst compilation for optimal performance, capable of handling hundreds of simultaneous projectiles.